-Building off of the success of RU 27’s crossing of the North Atlantic in 2009, members of COOL are now leading a global effort to complete the Challenger Glider Mission: an two-year initiative to simultaneously pilot 16 ocean-fairing robots around the world’s ocean basins while spreading ocean literacy and educating the general population about our changing planet.
-COOL is still seeking donors to help purchase additional gliders for this mission.
+Building off of the success of RU 27’s crossing of the North Atlantic in 2009, members of COOL are now leading a global effort to complete the Challenger Mission which is a multi-year initiative to pilot ocean gliders around the world’s ocean basins to spread ocean literacy and educating the general public about our ocean planet.
+Come join COOL which is seeking partnership and support.

 To date, a mission from Iceland to Barbados by way of the Canary Islands was completed in the North Atlantic by the Slocum Glider "Silbo," while RU 29 completed its South Atlantic Crossing.
-Over the next month, RU 29 and "Silbo" will be deployed off of Cape Cod, Massachusetts and Santos, Brazil, to set forth on return journeys across the North Atlantic with an expected recovery date of December 2016 in the U.K.
+In April of 2016 Silbo was deployed off of the East Coast of the US and is 80% of the way across the North Atlantic with an expected recovery date of December 2016 in the U.K.

 Read more about the Challenger Mission here on the Blog

 On April 13 2016, Teledyne Web Research's glider Silbo was deployed off of Falmouth Massachusettes on a mission to cross the North Atlantic.